 Benefits of providing customer self service

-There are benefits for both the customer and the organization by adopting more customer self service touchpoints.
-Here are just a few:
+There are benefits for both the customer and the organization by adopting more CSS touchpoints.

 Self service helps your customers by…

 Some customers feel comfortable using technology and find it easy to use— in fact many prefer it to talking face-to-face.
-67% of customers prefer helping themselves instead of speaking with a customer service
+67% of customers prefer helping themselves instead of speaking with customer service.

 If every interaction needed to be carried out with human interaction, contact centers would be very, very busy.
 In fact, most large organizations would struggle to meet demand, and you’d have long wait times for customers who want to get in touch.
-When you think of the number of tasks that could easily be completed without human interaction, it’s easy to see how inefficient it is.
+Many tasks can be completed without human interaction – by using humans for repetitive tasks, it can become very inefficient.

 Customer effort is a key part of the experience.
-If you can help customers achieve their goal with as little effort as possible, you’ll enjoy greater customer satisfaction and increase brand loyalty as a result.
-So having to phone, wait, explain their issue to an agent and walk through the process, self service options can massively reduce the burden on customers.
+If you can help customers achieve their goal with as little effort as possible, they’ll be more satisfied as a result.
+So rather than having to phone, wait, explain their issue to an agent and walk through the process, providing self-serve options can massively reduce the burden on them.

 Self service helps your organization by…

-Every customer service agent you hire is an, if deployed correctly.
-When you can deflect simple customer queries to a self service portal instead of directing them to a support team, you free up your agents to focus on the more complex queries and tasks that only they can do.
+Every customer service agent you hire is an investment.
+When you can deflect simple customer queries to a self service portal, you free up your agents to focus on the more complex queries and tasks that only they can do.

-As the service can be carried out without in-presence employee support, services can be open 24/7 and customers won’t need to wait for business hours to complete a simple task.
+As self service can be carried out without employee support, support channels can be available 24/7 and customers won’t need to wait to complete a simple task.

-We know reducing customer effort by measuring a customer effort score drives satisfaction, and satisfied customers are more loyal — so by making things easy for your customers you can have a direct impact on the bottom line as customers are happy to continue to work with you in the future.
+We know customer effort score drives satisfaction, and satisfied customers are more loyal — so by making things easy for your customers you can have a direct impact on the bottom line as customers are happy to continue to work with you in the future.

-There are a whole host of ways you can help your customers get the answers they need quickly, without having to get your support team involved.
+There are a whole host of ways you can help your customers get the answers they need quickly.
 Here are some of the most common ways to provide self service options to your customers:

-As a starting point, most customers will usually seek out a frequently asked questions (FAQs) page.
+As a first port of call, most customers will usually seek out a frequently asked questions (FAQs) page.
 This is a list of common questions that come up in support calls, or answer foundation questions (who, what, where, when, how and why) about your product or service.

-The FAQ’s should cover answers to queries from across the customer journey, and be easy to navigate with simple search functionality to help people get the answers they need quickly.
+They should cover answers to queries from across the customer journey, and be easy to navigate with simple search functionality to help people get the answers they need, quickly.